UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/1_who_where_what.md

 c. wc
 d. tail

-##### Quick check (Etherpad)
-How can we check what is inside the directory?
+*Etherpad question*
+On the etherpad, write a single line of code to count the number of words on the first three lines of a conuntry file.
+You can try this code on your own computer and see what happends.

+### *Creating a new file*
 Now we will create a file.
-You can do this two ways.
-The first is to `touch` creating an empty file, or we can open a text editor while simultaneously creating a file.
+You can create and empty file by using the command `touch` and use a text editor to change it.

 ```bash
 touch file_name_touch
 nano file_name_editor
 ```
 Nano is what is known as a text editor.
 Text editors can be thought of as a very simple word processor without any bells or whistles.
 It exists to write text into a file from the command line: that's it.
 However, its simplicity makes it a powerful tool for compatibility and as a place to write programmable scripts.

 ##### Activity
-Create a file in your current directory and write some text in that file.
-Exam your file using the commands we have learned.
+Create a file in your current directory and write a one verse poem in that file.
+Then, use the commands that we have learned to examine your file.

+### *Moving, copying, and removing files*
 We can also copy, move and remove files and directories.

 ```bash